Ryan-Yanlong/Ryan-Yanlong/_pages/about.md

 ## Current projects (selected)
 - **MuSHIN**: Hypergraph-based unsupervised learning for metabolic gap-filling and reaction prediction in genome-scale metabolic models.
-- **DREAM-GNN**: Multimodal graph learning for drug–disease association prediction, including cold-start / zero-shot settings.
+- **DREAM-GNN**: Multimodal graph learning for drug–disease association prediction.

 ## I’m looking for
 I’m interested in collaborating on problems related to **biomedical graph learning** and **foundation models for biology**.
 If you think our interests align, feel free to reach out.